aidanvidal/Chip8-Emulator/README.md

 3. **Exiting the Emulator**: Press the `ESC` key to close the emulator window.

 ## ROMS
 There are some ROMs included but I did not make any of them.
-Here is a (link to the repo)[https://github.com/kripod/chip8-roms/tree/master]
+Here is a [link to the repo!](https://github.com/kripod/chip8-roms/tree/master)

 ## Dependencies
 - **OpenGL**: A cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.